Scotty Bowers: Support of claims

 According to film critic Peter Debruge, writing for Variety in 2006: "Everyone knows Scotty.
 After all, he’s been serving drinks to the Beverly Hills crowd for almost 60 years, working a different party almost every night of the week, sometimes two a day."
-Gore Vidal, maintaining Bowers' account was accurate, spoke at the official launch of the memoir; it was Vidal's last public appearance.
+Gore Vidal, maintaining Bowers's account was accurate, spoke at the official launch of the memoir; it was Vidal's last public appearance.
 Robert Benevides, the partner of actor Raymond Burr, said to the LA Weekly: "Scotty just liked to make people happy."
-Film director John Schlesinger and investigative reporter and novelist Dominick Dunne also backed Bowers’ claims.
+Film director John Schlesinger and investigative reporter and novelist Dominick Dunne also backed Bowers’s claims.